-Joanna Christoforou focuses her practice on EU and UK competition law and antitrust, including competition law litigation in the European and English Courts.
-Joanna defends clients in cartel or abuse of dominance investigations, competition disputes, dawn raids, damages actions, merger control, restructuring, and joint ventures, and advises clients on a range of competition law matters.
-She represents clients before the European Commission, the European Courts, the Competition and Markets Authority (CMA), the Financial Conduct Authority, the Competition Appeal Tribunal (CAT), the Court of Appeal, the Supreme Court, as well as antitrust authorities in other jurisdictions.
+Joanna Christoforou focuses on EU and UK competition law and antitrust, including competition law litigation in the European and English Courts.
+Joanna defends clients in complex, high-value cartel or abuse of dominance investigations and court proceedings, damages actions, competition disputes, dawn raids, director disqualification orders, merger control (including restructurings, joint ventures, and other strategic alliances), foreign direct investment filings (FDI), and advises clients on a range of compliance and competition law matters.
+She represents clients before the European Commission, European Courts, Competition and Markets Authority (CMA), Financial Conduct Authority, Competition Appeal Tribunal (CAT), Court of Appeal, Supreme Court, and antitrust authorities in other jurisdictions.

 Joanna works across a broad range of industries, including life sciences, technology, retail, grocery, ecommerce, financial services, commodities, and healthcare.

-Joanna has had a leading role in significant competition litigation matters in the High Court, the CAT, the Court of Appeal, and the Supreme Court, including representing Sainsbury’s in the leading case against Visa in the interchange fee litigation in the English Courts (appealed to the Supreme Court), and representing Concordia in its challenge to the CMA’s search warrants, in a first of its kind litigation, as well as representing clients in a number of cartel and abuse of dominance investigations by the CMA.
+Joanna has had a leading role in significant competition litigation matters in the High Court, the CAT, the Court of Appeal, and the Supreme Court, including representing Sainsbury’s in the leading case against Visa in the interchange fee litigation in the English Courts (including the successful appeals to the Court of Appeal and Supreme Court), and representing Concordia in its challenge to the CMA’s search warrants, in a first of its kind litigation, as well as representing clients in a number of cartel and abuse of dominance investigations by the CMA and European Commission, and appeals of infringement decisions.
 Joanna is a member of the Morgan Lewis team which was awarded Behavioural Matter of the Year—Europe, Challenges to CMA Search Warrants by Global Competition Review (2018).
-She was seconded to the Competition and Cooperation Panel (now Monitor), advising on the introduction of a competition law regime to the UK’s National Health Service.
+She was seconded to the Competition and Cooperation Panel (then Monitor), advising on the introduction of a competition law regime to the UK’s National Health Service (NHS).

 Joanna leads Morgan Lewis’s initiatives in assisting Amicus, a not for profit organization helping provide representation to individuals facing the death penalty in the US.
 She is also a member of the firm’s Diversity & Inclusion (D&I) Committee.